-- When a late assignment is turned into the teacher and graded, the NG will be replaced with the appropriate grade.
+When a late assignment is turned into the teacher and graded, the NG will be replaced with the appropriate grade.

-- Late assignments will be accepted any time during the grading period until the week before exams with a deduction of up to 50 points.
+- Late assignments will be accepted any time during the grading period until the Friday before exams unless indicated.

 - No individual extra-credit assignments will be given.

-- Website Assignments – Optional; due test day and must be over the lessons covered on that test.
+- Online Test-Grade Assignments – Optional; due test day and must be over the lessons covered on that test.

 - Refer to the student handbook for additional grade policies.